Home Buying Steps

-Get a house hunting checklist to compare and contrast properties.
+Get a house hunting checklist to compare and contrast properties or download House Hunter APP for IPhone or IPad.
 A beautiful Victorian may be a favorite until you check out your notes later and discover it needs a new roof or siding.

 - When you find a home that interests you, research the neighborhood.

 Talk to the neighbors and find out what it's like to live there.
 You may want to park on street and just observe activity and listen.
 If everything checks out you are ready to make an offer.

 Decide if you want to live in a low-rise or hi-rise building and you should be aware that assessments are higher for a hi-rise due mainly to maintenance and security costs.
 Also, you need to know if any special assessments are in the works because it can hit your pocketbook hard.
 Finally, call the management company or association and find out if the owner occupancy ratio is below 50% because it may affect your ability to qualify for specific loan programs.
 For more information check out condo guide.